Plajta/sisyphus/src/protocol/README.md

 A handy python shell to test things out is [here](./shell.py), it uses `PySerial` wrapped in a backend package [here](./protocol.py) and also requires `rich` for nice color output.

+Protocol version is incremented when there is a breaking change, it will NOT get incremented when eg. a new field in [info](#info) is added to the end.

 ---

 ## Command List